ryx/opendatalayer-builder/README.md

     npm install opendatalayer-plugin-example --save-dev

 ### Simple example
-Then, in your buildfile, you import and call ODL builder to create your package.
-The ODL builder offers a method `bundle` which takes a config object and an optional callback parameter.
+In your project's buildfile you import and call ODL builder to create your package.
+The builder offers a [bundle](#api) method which takes a configuration object to set up ODL and control name and target of the resulting file.

 A very simple build script could look like this:.
 ```javascript